 Use this guide to find out about books and online resources for philosophy, including ebooks, ejournals and bibliographic databases.

 Oxford has a wide range of ebooks and printed books for philosophy, including the main reference collection in the Bodleian Library and lending collections at the Philosophy and Theology Faculties Library.
-Below is a sample of ebook collections useful for the study of philosophy.
 For more detailed information about our book collections visit the books page of this guide.

-A lot of journals, as well as being available in print, are available online and can be searched via SOLO or eJournals A-Z. Below are a few of the top journals for philosophy, but you can find many more by following the guidance on the journals page of this guide.
+A lot of journals, as well as being available in print, are available online and can be searched via SOLO or eJournals A-Z. Below are a few of the top journals for philosophy.
+For more information about our journal collections, visit the journals page of this guide.

 Oxford subscribes to many bibliographic databases.
 They can be used to locate journal articles, conference proceedings, books, patents, images, data and more.
 You can find some of the key databases for philosophy below, but take a look at the databases page of this guide for more titles.

 A number of other libraries may be relevant to your area of study.
-Visit the link below for a full list:
+Visit the books page of this guide, or click the link below for a full list of Bodleian Libraries: